Skip to content

 Summer in the Alps

-Depending on the season travelling the alps can be a very different experience.
+Depending on the season, traveling the Alps can be a very different experience.
 In summer the hills seem more green and alive than in any other other time of the year.
-The temperatures up in the hills tend to be more temperate than in the city and it is a joy to wander around and discover nature high in the skies.
+The temperatures up in the hills tend to be more temperate than in the city, and it is a joy to wander around and discover nature high in the skies.

 Streets of Lisbon

-The fascinating thing about Lisbon it is a very old and a very modern city at the same time.
+The fascinating thing about Lisbon is that it is a very old and a very modern city at the same time.
 Very few towns seem to be able to combine these two qualities as well as Lisbon does.
-Barcelona on the other side of the Iberian peninsula springs to my mind.
-The end product is a very lively, yet beautiful metropole with a lot of character.
-Also there are cute yellow trams, everybody loves these trams.
+Barcelona, on the other side of the Iberian peninsula, springs to my mind.
+The end product is a lively yet beautiful metropolis with much character.
+Also, there are cute yellow trams; everybody loves these trams.

 test